by Tom Allen

 Continuation of financial and sales reporting is crucial for management to be able to control the operations of the target and the progress of integration.
 It is recommended to have clear and detailed instructions with ready-made forms and templates available to the both the acquired and acquiring entity teams on Day One.

 #4 Define Objectives

 Building on the idea of standard success factors, deal objectives need to be clearly established and communicated.
-These have a more deal-specific flavor, but guide decision making throughout the integration process.
+These have a more deal-specific flavor, but guide decision making throughout the post-merger integration steps.
 These objectives will be drawn by company leadership from considerations around: underlying logic of the deal, structural nature of the deal, system integration planning, schedule optimization, investor return expectations and other commercial or strategic rationale that underpinned into “green-lighting” the deal.

 #5 Prioritize Activities –Day One to 100

 Deal teams will be hit with a deluge of tasks the moment a deal is signed.
 General tendency is to divide up activities and get to work.
 Instead, teams need to work from a prioritized list of activities and establish coordinated action plans to make sure they are working the right tasks in the right sequence.